List of Sesame Street recurring segments: Cookie's Crumby Pictures

+Aired in season 44.
+A new segment about Cookie Monster in movie preview parodies.
+Fifteen segments aired over two seasons from 2013 through 2015.

 Smart Cookies

 Aired in season 46.
 The segments star Cookie Monster as the rookie agent of a team of crime-fighting cookies called "Smart Cookies."
 His teammates include leader Chipowski, tech-guy Figby and clue-diviner Miss Fortune.
 In each episode, Cookie Monster learns about self-control and regulation as the team thwarts the dastardly attacks of a villainous baker known simply as "The Crumb."
-11 segments were aired from January 16, 2016 to March 18, 2017.
+Eleven segments were aired during Season 46-48 from 2016 to 2018.